-Criterion #2 o (Procedures) o (a) Procedures do not require validation against either a standard or a means of compliance considered adequate by the CAAM. (a) Procedures are validated against standards considered adequate by the CAAM and/or in accordance with a means of compliance acceptable to that authority. (b) Adequacy of the procedures is proven through: (1) dedicated flight tests; or (2) simulation, provided the simulation is proven valid for the Same as medium.
-In addition: (a) Flight tests performed to validate the procedures cover the complete flight envelope or are proven to be conservative. ---------------------------------- -- -- --
+Criterio (Proced of compliance (a) Procedures are validated against standards considered adequate by the CAAM and/or in accordance with a means of compliance acceptable to that authority. (b) Adequacy of the procedures is proven through: (1) dedicated flight tests; or (2) simulation, provided the simulation is proven valid for the Same as medium.
+In addition: (a) Flight tests performed to validate the procedures cover the complete flight envelope or are proven to be conservative. --------------------- --------------- -- --